Concepts

 Planning Additional Adapters

-• Relational databases (PostgreSQL, MySQL) using SQLAlchemy or async drivers.
+• Other relational databases (MySQL, SQL Server) using SQLAlchemy or native drivers.

 • Document stores (MongoDB) for flexible metadata.